jishan900/Detecting_own_text/README.md

 ## Credits

 This project was developed as part of a research investigation into LLM self-recognition, activation analysis, and classification of AI-generated content.
-Dataset subset from AllenAI and Hugging Face.
+It utilizes a dataset subset from AllenAI and Hugging Face.

+Special credit to Jonas Schäfer, under whose guidance and direction this task was assigned and executed.

 ---